erfindergarden/roboturtle/docs/lesson1.md

-# Micro-Workshop 1: Learning Python with Turtle Graphics
+# Micro-Workshop 1: Introduction to Python with Turtle Graphics

-*Lesson Goals*:
+## Workshop Description

+**Duration**: 45-60 Minutes

+**Target Audience**: Complete Beginners, ages 8-80

+**Recommended Class Size**: Flexible, accomodates any size class, although best if at least every pair of students has a robot to themselves for experimentation at the end.

+**Learning Goals**:

   - Become familiar with Python's main syntax, including:
     - Variable Assignment and Operators